• Free Tours

 La Mercè Festival Barcelona

-The weather is gorgeous and there is a feeling of festivity in the air.
-From the 23rd to the 26th of September we are celebrating La Mercè 2022, the festival of festivals in Barcelona.
-It is in honour of one of the patron saints of the city: our Lady of the Mercy.
+The weather is gorgeous, and there is a feeling of festivity in the air.
+From the 23rd to the 28th of September, we are celebrating La Mercè 2025, the festival of festivals in Barcelona.
+It is in honour of one of the patron saints of the city: Our Lady of Mercy.
 All of you lucky ones to be here, don’t miss this wonderful opportunity to experience some of the best Catalan traditions.

 Each year, Barcelona invites a city to be part of the festivities.
-In 2022 it will be Rome, so expect plenty of activities and performances related to the eternal city.
+In 2025, it will be Manchester, so expect plenty of activities and performances related to the English City.

 INDEX